IDMNYU/IdeationPrototypingSpring19-Bennett/syllabus.md

 * Study outside of class (ideally with classmate(s)
 * Devote at a minimum 6 - 8 hours per week outside of class, fulfilling homework assignments, reading, and studying concepts covered in class.
 * Consult slack at least once a week for up to date info
-* Complete all assignments by due dates
+* Complete all assignments by due dates, posting it to their process site and check their site from another browser to ensure that the work is visible.
 * Acquire and read all assigned readings before they are due
 * Give your classmates constructive feedback.
 Don't be passive in critiques or take it personally.
 Push everyone's ideas further.
 * Action – do your absolute best